 Yes.
 First, find out why your loan was denied.
 One common reason is that you applied for a loan amount larger than 25% of your annual income.

 If you believe you were wrongly denied, you can submit an appeal by explaining in writing why you should be reconsidered.
-Appeals can be submitted in person at your local branch, by mail at Attention to Loan Appeals or by faxing it to 212-416-7066.
+Appeals can be submitted in person at your local branch, by mail or by fax.

 If you don’t want to file an appeal, you can reapply after 90 days.

 How long do I need to be a member before I can apply for a loan?

 You’re eligible to apply as soon as your membership is approved, provided that you have at least $5 in your MCU account.